WeatherLab/fsodoc/source/database/entities.rst

     $userModel->save($user);

 You may have noticed that the User class has all of the properties as **protected** not **public**, but you can still access them as if they were public properties.
-The base class, **CodeIgniter\Entity**, takes care of this for you, as well as providing the ability to check the properties with **isset()**, or **unset()** the property.
+The base class, **FSO\Entity**, takes care of this for you, as well as providing the ability to check the properties with **isset()**, or **unset()** the property.

 When the User is passed to the model's **save()** method, it automatically takes care of reading the protected properties